What is it?

 Zoom unifies cloud video conferencing, simple online meetings, group messaging, and provides the option to record.
 Zoom offers high quality video, audio, and wireless screen-sharing across devices.

 The University of Washington makes Zoom Pro accounts available at no cost to all UW faculty, staff, and students.
 There are two types of Zoom Pro accounts available, Standard and HIPAA compliant.
 If you do not already have a Zoom account, please follow the instructions below to sign up for a new HIPAA UW Zoom account.
-If you had previously signed up for a free Basic Zoom account, it has been converted into a Standard UW Zoom Pro account and you should switch it to a HIPAA account.
+If you had previously signed up for a Standard UW Zoom Pro account you should switch it to a HIPAA account.

 What do I need to know or do?